 Fever - Look out for a sudden temperature of around 38°C (100.4°F) or above.

-The only real way to try and avoid getting ill over winter is by giving your immune system a helping hand.
+The only real way to try and avoid getting man flu over winter is by giving your immune system a helping hand.

 Firstly, make sure you are eating the right things during the winter months.
 Foods full of immune-boosting vitamins include blueberries, watercress, kale, beetroot, garlic and ginger, which all taste delicious and are really versatile.

 Secondly, invest in a flu jab.
-These may cost a little if you aren’t classed as vulnerable (such as those that are pregnant or have asthma), but will help to keep flu at bay over the coming months.
-You don’t even have to visit your GP – high street shops like Boots now offer the jab for just £12.99.
+These may cost a little if you aren’t classed as vulnerable (such as those that have breathing or heart problems), but will help to keep flu at bay over the coming months.
+You don’t even have to visit your GP – high street pharmacies who now offer the jab for around £10-15.

-Other flu-fighting tactics involve getting a good night’s sleep to keep your immune system healthy.
+Other man flu-fighting tactics involve getting a good night’s sleep to keep your immune system healthy.
 Sleep helps to regulate your hormones and maintains a healthy immune function.
-Exercising to increase your blood flow (which in turn strengthens your immune system) and using hand sanitiser after touching things like door handles in public spaces.
+Exercising to increase your blood flow (which in turn strengthens your immune system), as well as using hand sanitiser after touching things like door handles in public spaces.